telerik/ajax-docs/controls/numerictextbox/features/formatting-numeric-values.md

 |PositivePattern|String|Specifies the pattern for formatting positive values.
 (See below for details on formatting patterns.)|
 |ZeroPattern|String|Specifies the pattern for formatting the value when it equals zero.
 (See below for details on formatting patterns.)|

+>note **AllowRounding** property is also responsible for displaying trailing zeros in the number.
+When set to ***true***, trailing zeros will be added to fulfill the number of decimal places specified in the DecimalDigits property (e.g. 8.5 displayed as 8.50).
+When set to ***false***, and the value is not occupying the allowed digits, no additional zeros will be added at the end of the number.

 ## Formatting patterns

 Formatting patterns are strings that control the placement of elements when formatting a numeric value.
 A Formatting pattern consists of the special symbol **n**, which represents the number, plus any literal characters that are part of the formatted value.
 Typically, the literal values are characters such as the negative sign ("-"), a currency symbol ("$"), parentheses, and so on.